You will not find with what I say and the way I draw – in a form that has gone before.

 When first on a picture your eyes are transfixed – the way of hanging is yours to be picked

-I truly hope the picture and riddle your mind will unlock – and help to clear any thoughts that might block.
+I truly hope the picture and riddle your mind will unlock – and help to clear any thoughts that might be trying to block.

-The trick if any is open your mind and maybe meditate – but never forget the world you need only you can create
+The trick if any is to open your mind and maybe meditate – but never forget the world you need only you can create.

-Work with my artwork and words to help to start a change – and see what is around and maybe already within your range.
+Work with my artwork and words to help to start a change – and see what is around and mayhap already within your range.

-If it has to be categorised!
-It is an eclectic mix of abstract & surrealism, I draw without any preconceived ideas; I just put pen to paper, let my hand go where it wants, fill it in with colour and then add crystals to the outside of the glass.
-The best thing about what I do is that people see totally different things in the pictures to each other including me!
-I take commissions but I haven't a clue what you will get - one of my clients wanted an 'angel' he got a fairy!
-Luckily he loved it.
-I can be restricted if you want though to a colour palette for instance of say greens or reds and names can also be hidden in them.
+If it has to be categorised, is an eclectic mix of abstract & surrealism, I draw without any preconceived ideas.
+I put pen to paper, let my hand go where it wants, fill it in with colour and then add Crystals to the outside of the glass.
+I draw - you will interpret.
+I take commissions but I haven't a clue what you will get - one of my clients wanted an 'angel' he got a fairy - luckily he loved it!
+I can be restricted if you want to a colour palette, for instance greens or reds and names can also be hidden in them.